ArchieFrench/automationExercise2/README.md

-# Serenity JUnit Starter project
+# Automated Web Testing Project

 Get started quickly with Serenity BDD and JUnit 5 with this simple starter project.